montge/documents/README.md

 There are 27 Technical Deliverables.
 Each deliverable belongs to a specific track.
 The VDM deliverables enable the MVDM deliverables which in turn enable the MVDMmap deliverables.

-The following deliverables are called for in the Project Work Statement (PWS).
+The following organizes deliverables by track.

 \# | Track | Name | Schedule | Git | Content(s) | Format(s) | PWS Section |
 :---: | :---: | :---: | :---: | :---: | :--- | :---: | :---